gavinr/presentations/src/bots-js/code.md

   it('should respond correctly to a question about the next meeting.', () => expect(jStlBot.getResponse('When is the next meeting?')).to.eventually.have.string('The next event is'));
   ```

-  - run `claudia update` and then see it work in awslogs
+  - hen see it work in awslogs